basecamp/geared_pagination/README.md

 LIMIT 30
 ```

 Geared Pagination supports cursor-based pagination.
-To use it, pass the `:order_by` option to `set_page_and_extract_portion_from` in your controllers.
+To use it, pass the `:ordered_by` option to `set_page_and_extract_portion_from` in your controllers.
 Provide the orders to apply to the paginated relation:

 ```ruby
 set_page_and_extract_portion_from Message.all, ordered_by: { created_at: :desc, id: :desc }